-Invited CEOs and high-level stakeholders will engage in lively debates as part of a series of 3 thematic sessions (Agri-Business, Digitalisation and the Green Economy) in the afternoon, moderated by experienced moderators from the media.
+Invited CEOs and high-level stakeholders engaged in lively debates as part of a series of 3 thematic sessions (Agri-Business, Digitalisation and the Green Economy) in the afternoon, moderated by experienced moderators from the media.
 The sessions and their organisers from the private sector have been selected from 25 proposals and bear testimony to the strong involvement of business in the Forum, auguring well for successful deliberation by the panellists, not only on their specific themes but on major cross-cutting issues as well.

 An innovative event was introduced in the previous 5th EU-Africa Business Forum and dubbed “Investor Pitches”.
-This was so successful that this year this event has selected from among 25 proposals.
+This was so successful that this year this event was selected from among 25 proposals.
 This session provides a forum where governments, project developers and promoters, and entrepreneurs have the opportunity to meet face to face with European and African investors and present their business concepts.